hapsari22/social-jwt-server/README.md

 * `TOKEN_ISSUER`: identifies principal that issues the tokens (_e.g._ your application domain)
 * `FACEBOOK_APP_ID`
 * `FACEBOOK_SECRET_KEY`: only required if you want long-lived token
+* `CORS_DOMAINS`: Specify this variable to give cross-domain in every response.
+Optional.
+Default value: "*"

 ## Endpoints